uw-it-aca/uw-foodalert/README.md

 For all of your commits, please write out a description of the changes made and the rationale behind their implementation in the commit details.

 Once you have finished work on a branch, push it to gihub and submit a pull request for review by one of the project's maintainers.
 For the branch to be merged, both sets of unit tests should pass along with a pycodestyle check.
-To improves likelihood of your pull request being acceptd, run these locally before pushing (it may be worth setting up a git hook).
+To improves likelihood of your pull request being accepted, run these locally before pushing (it may be worth setting up a git hook).

+To run pycodestyle: `pycodestyle foodalert/ --exclude=migrations,static` in the root directory

 ### Webpack